Qabel/qabel.github.io/Appendix-Glossary.md

 * **Contact**: Easy: Which people do I know?
 A contact is a collection of informations about another user.
 It contains the public key, the drop URLs and specific data from modules.

 * **Person**: Easy: Describes the contact.
 It saves personal information about a contact like the name and e-mail address(es).
 Some fixed keys are defined in the person module.

+* **Blob**: Binary large object.
+Name of the objects which get uploaded to a Qabel Storage Volume.